Academic Catalog

 As a minor or major, students may plan structured out-of-class learning experiences that combine either a work component or cultural/linguistic development in an Hispanic environment.
 To initiate an internship experience, students should meet with the internship coordinator in the Career Development Office, and a member of the Spanish faculty to discuss the on-campus requirements of their internship contract.

-Prerequisites: Approval by Spanish Department chair.
+Prerequisites: Approval by Literature, Language, and Writing chair.

 SPAN 4684 Directed Study — 4 credits